 Count Us In!
-Toolkit - 2016 - Executive Summary Working Together To Show That Every School Day Matters
+Toolkit - 2019 - Executive Summary Working Together To Show That Every School Day Matters

-Poor attendance is an alarming, largely overlooked problem that is preventing too many children from having an opportunity to learn and succeed.
+Chronic absence is a problem we can solve.
+We must because it is preventing millions of children from benefitting from an education that prepares them for success in school, work and life.
 Chronic absence - missing 10 percent of the school year, or just 2-3 days every month-can translate into third-graders unable to master reading, sixth-graders failing courses and ninth-graders dropping out of high school.
 Low-income students, who most depend on school for opportunities to learn, are especially harmed when they miss too much instruction.
-Read this research summary for more details.
+Read this research summary.